Smithfield (Qld)

 Smithfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects expected to impact the region.
-Notable ones are Half Moon Bay Estate, Woolworths Trinity Beach Shopping Centre, Seascape Terraces, Trinity Park, and Bluewater Living.
-The following list details those likely to be most relevant.
+AreaSearch has identified nine projects that could impact the region.
+Notable ones include Half Moon Bay Estate, Woolworths Trinity Beach Shopping Centre, Seascape Terraces, Trinity Park, and Bluewater Living.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.